The Dresden Files Roleplaying Game: Volume Two: Our World

 The second volume in the core Dresden Files RPG, this book gives "extensive detail on the factions, creatures, foes, and allies of the Dresdenverse".
 It also includes a section on the Chicago setting used in the Dresden novels.

 Volume Three: The Paranet Papers

 The third volume in the core Dresden Files RPG, this book provides information on "four key Dresdenverse times and places: Las Vegas, the Russian Revolution, the Neverglades, and Las Tierras Rojas / the Red Lands".
 In addition it details rules and setting information for navigating the spirit world known as the Nevernever.

 The magical rules are updated and expanded with new material on soulfire, sponsorship, and thaumaturgy.

 There are new and updated creatures to populate the game and provide possible opposition for players, including demons, archangels, creatures of the Nevernever, and scions.

 Character writeups are updated and new characters are introduced to the Dresdenverse.

 Information for Dresden Files novels is updated through the novel Changes, with hints of Ghost Story.
+In keeping with these two novels, rather than Harry and Bob, it is Waldo Butters and Karrin Murphy who discuss the contents within the pages along with Will (Billy).